LabPy/lantz/docs/tutorial/building.rst

     if __name__ == '__main__':
-        with LantzSignalGeneratorTCP('localhost', 5678) as inst:
+        with LantzSignalGenerator('TCPIP::localhost::5678::SOCKET') as inst:
             print('The identification of this instrument is : ' + inst.idn)

 The code is straight forward.
-We first import TCPDriver from lantz.network (the Lantz module for network related functions).
+We first import :class:MessageBasedDriver from :mod:lantz.messagebased (the Lantz module for message based instruments).
-TCPDriver is a base class (derived from Driver) that implements methods to communicate via TCP protocol.
+MessageBasedDriver is a base class (derived from :class:Driver) that implements methods to communicate via different protocols.
 Our driver will derive from this.

 We also import Feat from lantz.
-Feat is the Lantz pimped property and you use Feat just like you use `property`.
+Feat is the Lantz pimped property and you use Feat just like you use :py:class:`property`.
 By convention Feats are named using nouns or adjectives.
 Inside the method (in this case is a getter) goes the code to communicate with the instrument.
-In this case we use `query`, a function present in all based classes for message drivers (TCPDriver, SerialDriver, etc). `query` sends a message to the instrument, waits for a response and returns it.
+In this case we use `query`, a method present in :class:MessageBasedDrivers. `query` sends a message to the instrument, waits for a response and returns it.
 The argument is the command to be sent to the instrument.
 Lantz takes care of formatting (encoding, endings) and transmitting the command appropriately.
-That's why we define ENCODING, RECV_TERMINATION, SEND_TERMINATION at the beginning of the class.
+That's why we define :ref:_defaults_dictionary at the beginning of the class.
+You can find more information about in the guides, but for now on, we will just point out that the key **COMMON** is used to tell Lantz that the following keyword arguments are for all instrument types (USB, GPIB, etc).
+In particular we specify that the read and write termination are `'\n'`.

-Finally, inside the `__name__ == '__main__'` we instantiate the SignalGenerator specifying host and port (these are arguments of the TCPDriver constructor, more on this later) and we print the identification.
+Finally, inside the `__name__ == '__main__'` we instantiate the SignalGenerator (as we have seen in :ref:using and we print the identification.

 If you have the simulator running, you can test your new driver.
 From the command line, cd into the project directory and then run the following command::